Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 The panel features 6 knobs to
-control [chaff and flare](../../../systems/defensive_systems/countermeasures.md#anale-40-countermeasures-system) dispensing as well as two lamps and a switch.
+control [chaff and flare](../../../systems/defensive_systems/countermeasures.md#anale-40-countermeasures-system) dispensing, as well as two lamps and a switch.

 ### Knobs

-They are two important definitions to know when setting up the countermeasures:
+There are two important definitions to know when setting up the countermeasures:

 * BURST - single dispense signal
 * SALVO - group of bursts